M-L-P/Yours-LegacyBIOS/docs/README.md

 [Y-o-u-r-s](https://github.com/M-L-P/rEFInd-theme-Yours),<br/>
 Your own usual rEFInd's sign for LegacyBIOS.<br/>
-Relying on DUET of [CloverBootloader](https://github.com/CloverHackyColor/CloverBootloader), rEFInd can run on Legacy BIOS.<br/>
+Relying on DUET of [CloverBootloader](https://github.com/CloverHackyColor/CloverBootloader) or [OpenCore](https://github.com/acidanthera/OpenCorePkg), rEFInd can run on Legacy BIOS.<br/>
 It can save your old PC and make it support 64bit UEFI.
 #### Your device should meet the requirements,
 - NOT supporting 64bit UEFI,